 There’s a misguided trend in looking to architecture to explain why some groups of people are creative and others are not.
 There are flawed assumptions at work and I’ll explain why.
+A well designed workplace may be beneficial, but it’s not an essential factor.

 Articles in the New Yorker, New York Times and Fast Company point to office design, suggesting the environment has primacy over determining which groups of people will be creative and which ones won’t.
-MIT’s famous building 20, is frequently referenced and studied, with some architects assuming if they emulate it’s elements they’ll see similar results.
+MIT’s famous building 20, is frequently referenced and studied, with some architects assuming if they emulate its elements they’ll see similar results.

 Where this line of thinking fails is its lack of accounting for most breakthroughs in the history of the world.